-- Shadow (observe) an occupational therapist and show exposure to a variety of OT experiences. - Complete the GRE exam a standardized test assessing communication and quantitative skills. - Maintain a cumulative GPA of 3.0 (on a 4.0 grading scale) To be a competitive applicant, students generally need a much higher GPA. - Demonstrate experience with diverse individuals from children to elderly, including able-bodied as well as physically or cognitively challenged and those who are economically disadvantaged. - Participate in community service activities. - Obtain letters of recommendation.
+- Shadow an Occupational Therapist and show exposure to a variety of OT experiences. - Complete the GRE exam a standardized test assessing communication and quantitative skills. - Maintain a cumulative GPA of 3.0 (on a 4.0 grading scale) To be a competitive applicant, students generally need a much higher GPA. - Demonstrate experience with diverse individuals from children to elderly, including able-bodied as well as physically or cognitively challenged and those who are economically disadvantaged. - Participate in service experiences. - Obtain letters of recommendation.
 At least one must be from an OT.